Actalis-CA/CP-CPS/CPS/temp/CPS_TLS.md

 Any use of the certificate other than provided for in section 1.4.1 is forbidden and may result, as soon as Actalis is made aware of it, in the revocation of the certificate (see also section 4.9.1).

-Actalis reserves the right to put in operation new subordinate i.e., intermediate CAs (ICAs) when needed according to its own determinations, and to stop issuing certificates from the old ones.
+Actalis reserves the right to put in operation new subordinate CAs, i.e. intermediate CAs (ICAs), when needed ac-cording to its own determinations, also taking into account the requirements of Browsers’ root programs, and to stop issuing certificates from the old ones.
 In some circumstances, Actalis may also need to revoke certain ICAs before their natural expiration.

 Actalis therefore strongly recommends that _ICA certificates not be embedded into applications and/or platforms_.